Visionaid-International-Ltd/Plugin.Maui.Workarounds.MacCatalyst/README.md

 The macios bindings have calls to `NSLog` for warning and debug messages.
 However, `NSLog` writes to `stderr` and so does not appear on the debug console (when debugging with VS Code for instance).

-A workaround is provided to redirect stderr to the debug console if desired.
+A workaround is provided to redirect stderr to the trace listeners if desired.

 ## Example usage